Hofstede’s Method in work culture

 In this dimension, societies with high UAI are described as systems where people want to take control of everything and have fewer surprises on their paths.
 If by any means, they can’t control their lives, they leave everything up in the hands of faith and go with the flow of the river.
 This translates into a more conservative, rigid, and framed working culture unless an unstoppable danger threatens the ….
 Survival.
 The staff takes its social conventions pretty seriously, and the unspoken “rules” might hatch in these environments.
 Be careful and clear about your intentions, since the employees are prone to show emotion or anger, in presumed necessary.

 Greece outclasses all other in terms of UAI score with a staggering number of 100.
 Therefore, if you’re thinking about opening your own business in Greece, be aware of social tendencies that shape the cultural aspects of the workspace.
 Your colleagues or employees might show some emotional outbursts from time to time, but, at the end of the way, it’s more likely for them to go the rational and conservative solution.

 Unlike Greece, Singapore falls the lowest on the UAI spectrum.
 Singaporean don’t really follow structured policies and enjoy the unknown void of making spontaneous innovations and being generally inclusive.
 Keep in mind that how much they seem inclined to open-minded decision making, you always need to keep them in check, and some rules must be placed.

 5. Long vs. Short-Term Orientation

 Initially, describe as the “Pragmatic Versus Normative” or “PRA,” this dimension in “Hofstede’s method describes work culture” focuses on the time horizon people of a society display.
-Basically, what it tries to point out is that countries and cultures who like to do things in the long-term are more pragmatic and modest.
+Basically, what it tries to point out is that countries and cultures that like to do things in the long-term are more pragmatic and modest.
 Members of these types of societies often wonder what is right and value education.
 They are more likely to compromise but in their own unique way.
 While working with them, try to be modest and selfless.